hsgg/TwoFAST.jl/README.md

     using TwoFAST
 ```

 For both minimal examples we need a power spectrum.
-Get it like so:
+For example, we can use the
+one in the `test/` subdirectory of this project:

 ```julia
     using Dierckx